Case V-42 Stiletto

 Knife Collectors Org.
 Review:

-There were 2 reproductions of this knife, produced by Case in 1992 and 1998, both in limited numbers.
-The 1992 version has a polished blade and handle, making the knife bright blue and beautiful.
-The 1998 version retains more of the original look of the knife, with a non-buffed leather handle and a non-reflective blade.
-Both versions have a gun-blued blade though.
+There were two reproductions of this knife, produced by Case in 1992 and 1998, both in limited numbers.
+The 1992 version has a beautiful gun-blued blade with a mirror finish.
+The 1998 version retains more of the original look of the knife, with a non-buffed leather handle and a gun-blued non-reflective (matte) blade.
 This version also has cork behind the guard, much like the WWII era V-42s.
 It was said that soldiers serving at that time made the tip slightly blunt so that it would not get stuck in bone after stabbing, and also reduce wear on the leather sheath.

 There was also a version where the Case V-42 was produced in a framed presentation glass case and words with inscribed on the blade itself.